adnan-syed786/textutil_react1/README.md

-This is my first react Project
+This is my first react project i will change some thing .